Updated for 2025

 This makes small low wattage fiber lasers ideal for engraving projects.
 They can transfer a computer image onto metal in a matter of seconds!

 More powerful fiber lasers are used for actually cutting the metal, and now there are fiber lasers that can cut through up to 2" of material.
-For example, our 8KW fiber laser can cut through 1.5" stainless and aluminum and 1" steel.
-These machines are very large and expensive, but require minimal maintenance and have few moving parts that might need to be replaced or adjusted.
+For example, the 8KW fiber laser in our Texas sheet metal shop can cut through 1.5" stainless and aluminum and 1" steel.
+These machines are very large and expensive, but require minimal maintenance and have few moving parts that might need to be replaced or adjusted, ensuring greater reliability for our metal fabrication customers.